OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 The feedbacks are based on the following premises:

-– Private use could be, for instance, private holidays, family trips, family/friends flying along on a business trip but without any legitimate business purpose, etc.
+– Private use could be, for instance, private holidays, family trips, or family/friends flying along on a business trip but without any legitimate business purpose, etc.

 – The ratio of the private usage is known at the time of importation.